Health and Safety

 * Ensuring that we keep up to date with national and local developments relating to safeguarding, reviewing this policy when needed.

-* Taking all reasonable steps to ensure that as an organisation, everyone works within the agreed procedures of our safeguarding policies.
+* Taking all reasonable steps to ensure that everyone in our Group works within the agreed procedures of our safeguarding policies.

-* Supporting Branch and Regional Committees in any action they may need to take in order to protect adults at risk.
+* Supporting ourGroup's Committee in any action they may need to take in order to protect adults at risk.

 Responding to concerns and issues:

-Where an allegation suggests that a criminal offence may have been committed or there is the prospect of a civil redress being sought, the local Guild representative (member/officer) dealing with the issue should seek immediate advice from the CEO cc.
-Chair of the Board of Trustees prior to the police or a solicitor being contacted.
+Where an allegation suggests that a criminal offence may have been committed or there is the prospect of a civil redress being sought, the local Guild representative dealing with the issue should seek immediate advice from the Committee members.

-If there is an immediate threat of harm, the Police should be contacted without delay and the Guild (CEO) also be informed without delay.
+If there is an immediate threat of harm, the Police should be contacted without delay.